Skip Navigation

 Connectors come in two varieties:

 Many Connectors can act as either a Source or Sink depending on the configuration.
-Below is an example of a database Connector that watches for changes in Postgres and then adds them to a corresponding topic in Apache Kafka.
+Following is an example of a database Connector that watches for changes in Postgres and then adds them to a corresponding topic in Apache Kafka.
 This Connector could also work in the other direction and add changes from Apache Kafka to a table in Postgres.

 JDBC Connector example